jsparks9/edu-data-pipeline/README.md

 Open the Py VSC Project folder in VS Code, reopen in container when prompted.
 This is using the Dev Container plugin for VSCode.
 ### Step 4
 Run Run_SQL_Setup.sh
-This takes about 20-25 minutes
+This can take up to 20-25 minutes